mooreryan/InteinFinder/_docs_src/src/config-files.md

 - `exe`
     - The name of the executable program
-	- Also, you could pass in a path to the program (TODO add a test for this)
+	- Also, you could pass in a path to the program
     - default value: `makeprofiledb`
 	    - Note that this default value assumes that the program is on your [PATH](http://www.linfo.org/path_env_var.html)